Rock of Ages

 “It was a complete disaster… horrible movie.”

 After Mamma Mia! became a global success back in 2008, New Line won the rights in December 2008 to make a big screen adaptation of the stage production of Rock of Ages that was in a bidding war between studios.
 After decades of operating with autonomy, New Line was folded into their parent corp Warner Bros in February 2008 and the mini-major would operate in a limited capacity, developing projects that would be released by WB.
-The $75 million budgeted jukebox musical was fully financed by Warner Bros.
+The budget for Rock of Ages was $75 million and the jukebox musical was fully financed by Warner Bros.

 Adam Shankman was tapped to direct and he was just coming off the musical hit Hairspray (2007) for New Line.
 Russell Brand was cast just days after his Arthur remake for Warner Bros bombed and he was also given a first look deal at the studio — but the projects that were being developed for him never materialized.
 Tom Cruise’s endless string of hits ended with the release of Lions for Lambs (2007) and while he was still certainly very bankable, his star wattage had dimmed considerably over the five years that lead to Rock of Ages.